demize/Ghirahim_Bot/README.md

 ## Requirements

-The following packages are required, and can be installed through pip:
+This bot requires Python 3.10 or newer.
+The following packages are also required, and can be installed through pip:

 - irc
 - pyyaml
+- redis

-You can install these in one line with `pip install irc pyyaml`.
+You can install these in one line with `pip install -r requirements.txt`.